 Home Base Program – we are a partnership between the Red Sox Foundation and Massachusetts General Hospital dedicated to improving the lives of veterans who have returned from Iraq and Afghanistan with combat or deployment-related stress and/or traumatic brain injury.
 We provide clinical care to veterans, support their families and educational outreach for health care providers and the public.
 The Home Base Program also includes breakthrough research for the prevention, diagnosis and treatment of traumatic brain injury and stress disorders, Boston, MA.
 See the fact sheet.

-Honor Flight Austin – the mission is to transport veterans with a specific priority given to those residing with Travis, Williamson, Hays, Bastrop and Caldwell counties from Austin, TX to Washington, DC to visit those memorials dedicated to honor their service and sacrifices and return them home to their families and loved ones, Austin, TX.
+Honor Flight Network – the mission is to transport veterans to Washington, DC to visit those memorials dedicated to honor the service and sacrifices of themselves and their friends.